mudita/MuditaOS/pure_changelog.md

 * Fixed displaying wrong screen after contact removal
 * Fixed improper font weight used in navbar
 * Fix for country code in new contact based on deleted one
+* Fixed the data displayed on snoozed alarms screen

 ## [1.5.0 2022-12-20]